Creating a European standard

 At the World Congress of Cardiology, held in Barcelona in 2006, more than 4,000 delegates watched the successful treatment of total occlusions at Royal Brompton.
 Professor Di Mario used wires passed both from above the occlusion and, via tiny collateral vessels, from below the occlusion, in a new approach called retrograde, which increases the success rate in these complex cases.
 For 10 years, similar cases have been transmitted at the JIM meeting in Rome, the Transcatheter Therapeutics congress in Washington and many others.

 Professor Di Mario trained in Italy, his home country.
 He then worked in Holland for six years and at the San Raffaele Hospital in Milan, before taking up a specialist post at Royal Brompton & Harefield NHS Foundation Trust.
-He has authored more than 500 peer-reviewed publications including manuscripts in high impact journals such as the New England Journal of Medicine, The Lancet, Circulation, The Journal of the American College of Cardiology and The European Journal of Cardiology.
-He is Associate Editor of EuroIntervention, the European Heart Journal – Cardiovascular Imaging, the International Journal of Cardiology and member of the Editorial Board of many prestigious journals.
+He has authored more than 500 peer-reviewed publications including manuscripts in high impact journals such as the New England Journal of Medicine, The Lancet, Circulation, the Journal of the American College of Cardiology and the European Journal of Cardiology.
+He is Associate Editor of EuroIntervention, European Heart Journal –Cardiovascular Imaging, the International Journal of Cardiology and member of the editorial board of many prestigious journals.

 He has been one of the pioneers of the use of biodegradable stent, with research spanning from a seminal paper in The Lancet in 2006 to a report of the most recent experience published in the Journal of the American College of Cardiology Cardiovascular Interventions.
 He is also a recognised authority in the field of intravascular imaging, with ultrasound, optical coherence tomography and near-infrared spectroscopy used for research and clinical guidance.